samoylenko/samoylenko.me/README.md

         1. Complete these challenges to see common vulnerabilities in action:
             1. [OWASP WebGoat](https://github.com/WebGoat/WebGoat)

-            WebGoat has great tutorials, and will guide you through everything.
+            WebGoat has great tutorials and will guide you through everything.
-             Its development version also enables you to learn how to fix common vulnerabilities in Java Web Applications.
+             Its development version also teaches you how to fix common vulnerabilities in Java Web Applications.
 Additional lessons are available at [GitHub](https://github.com/WebGoat/WebGoat-Lessons).

             2. [OWASP JuiceShop](https://github.com/bkimminich/juice-shop)

-            JuiceShop is a very good example of modern 'single-page' application, and it's challenges are fun!
+            JuiceShop is a good example of modern 'single-page' application, and it's challenges are fun!

         2. Learn to use this tool, it's very useful: